rishantster/KILTLiquidityPortal/replit.md

 - July 05, 2025.
 Enhanced dark theme by removing purple colors and implementing blue-to-emerald gradient scheme with deeper black backgrounds
 - July 05, 2025.
 Fixed critical wallet connection issues by rebuilding the connection system from scratch, resolving React hooks order errors, and ensuring proper state management for seamless MetaMask integration
 - July 05, 2025.
 Completely streamlined liquidity provision interface to match Uniswap's clean design, removing all redundant code and complex nested structures for a focused user experience
+- July 05, 2025.
+Consolidated rewards calculator functionality into a single dedicated tab, eliminating scattered reward interfaces throughout the app and creating a unified rewards experience with comprehensive calculator and treasury information